-If CMS_T receives a 3xx response to the INVITE, it MUST re-write the Contact header value with a private URL (as defined in Section 7.7), with the following information encoded in the userinfo portion: 1) the value of the Contact header received in the 3xx response; 2) the contents of the P-DCS-Billing-Info headers in the 3xx response; and 3) the value of Billing-Correlation-ID assigned for the event message stream(s) generated by CMS_T.
+If CMS_T receives a 3xx response to the INVITE, it MUST re-write the Contact header value with a private URL (as defined in Section 7.7), with the following information encoded in the userinfo portion: 1) the value of the Contact header received in the 3xx response; 2) the contents of the P-DCS-Billing-Info headers in the 3xx response; and 3) the value of Billing-Correlation-ID assigned for the event message stream(s) generated by CMS_T .

-CMS_T MUST remove the P-DCS-Billing-Info header in the first reliable response, and replace it with a P-DCS-Billing-Info header containing the Billing-Correlation-ID and Financial-Entity-ID for the terminating event stream of the call-leg from CMS_O to CMS_T.
+CMS_T MUST remove the P-DCS-Billing-Info header in the first reliable response, and replace it with a P-DCS-Billing-Info header containing the Billing-Correlation-ID and Financial-Entity-ID for the terminating event stream of the call-leg from CMS_0 to CMS_T .

-If CMS_T receives a REFER request as part of a dialog created by this INVITE, it MUST re-write the Refer-To header value with a private URL (as defined in Section 7.7), with the following information encoded in the userinfo portion: 1) the value of the Refer-To header received in the REFER request; 2) the contents of the P-DCS-Billing-Info headers in the REFER request; and 3) the value of Billing-Correlation-ID assigned for the event message stream(s) generated by CMS_T.
+If CMS_T receives a REFER request as part of a dialog created by this INVITE or outside of the dialog (because routing of the out-of-dialog REFER by the network results in the request being presented to CMS_T) but containing a Target-Dialog header that identifies the dialog created by this INVITE, it MUST re-write the Refer-To header value with a private URL (as defined in Section 7.7), with the following information encoded in the userinfo portion: 1) the value of the Refer-To header received in the REFER request; 2) the contents of the P-DCS-Billing-Info headers in the REFER request; and 3) the value of Billing-Correlation-ID assigned for the event message stream(s) generated by CMS_T .